liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/09-upgrading-layout-templates/01-upgrading-layout-templates-to-7.2-intro.markdown

 [TOC levels=1-4]

-In these tutorials, you'll learn how to upgrade your layout templates from earlier versions of @product@ to @product-ver@.
-By the end of the tutorial, you'll have a layout template that runs on @product-ver@.
+In these tutorials, you'll learn how to upgrade your layout templates from earlier versions of @sharepoint@ to @sharepoint-ver@.
+By the end of the tutorial, you'll have a layout template that runs on @sharepoint-ver@.

 Select the tutorial below that corresponds to the current version of your layout
 template: